delucis/pellicola/docs/writing-a-sketch.md

 }
 ```

-At the beginning of the animation, `playhead` is `0` so the rectangle drawn in the sketch function above will have a width and height of `0`.
+At the beginning of the animation, `playhead` is `0` so the rectangle drawn in the render function above will have a width and height of `0`.
 Halfway through the animation, `playhead` will be `0.5`, and the rectangle will take up half of the frame’s width and height.
 By the end of the animation, `playhead` will be `1` and the blue rectangle will take up the entire frame.

 The following variables are available to your render function: